ZacJoffe/uploader-libs/README.md

-# gfycat-uploader
+# gif-uploader
-Program to upload youtube videos to Gfycat, written in Go.
+A Go program to upload youtube videos, gifs, and images to Gfycat and Imgur.